telerik/blazor-docs/components/chart/drilldown.md

 # DrillDown Charts

-The Telerik UI Chart supports drilldown functionality for exploring data.
+The Telerik UI for Blazor Chart supports drilldown functionality for exploring data.

 The drilldown function allows users to click on a point (bar, pie segment, etc.) in order to navigate to a different view.
 The new view usually contains finer grained data about the selected item, like breakdown by product of the selected category.